Lucifer and the Morning Star: National Poetry Month and a Poem

 The only biblical reference to Lucifer occurs in Isaiah 14:12 in the King James Version of the Bible.
-Modern Bibles use the terms shining one, shining star, day star, or morning star to replace the word Lucifer.
+Modern versions of the Bible use the terms shining one, shining star, day star, or morning star to replace the word Lucifer.

-The beginning of Isaiah 14:12 seems at first glance to be talking about the fall of the devil from heaven.
+The beginning of Isaiah 14:12 seems at first glance to be talking about the fall of the devil from heaven, which is mentioned in several places in the Bible.
 However, Chapter 14 of Isaiah isn't about the devil, even though Isaiah 14:12 is often quoted to support the use of Lucifer as one of the devil's names.
 The chapter is in part a criticism of the King of Babylon.
 Like Christ and angels, kings were also known as morning stars.